andfinally/andfinally.github.io/_posts/2013-08-01-metro-responsive-swipe.md

 <img src="/assets/2013/08/metro-bin.png" class="content-img img-right">

 Metro is a newspaper read by 3.5 million urban commuters daily.
-Like other papers, it's engaged with the revolution the smartphone and tablet have caused in people's reading habits.
+Like other papers, it's engaged with the revolution mobile devices have caused in people's reading habits.
 Metro's response to the challenge is to accelerate its evolution from a printed publication into a news brand.
 Its iPhone and iPad apps are read on 416,000 devices a month, but last year it decided it was also time to rework its [website](http://metro.co.uk).

 The Metro dev team inherited a site built on the noSQL CRX content repository with XSLT templates and a custom CMS written in Ext JS.
 It was a complex, problematic, hard-to-maintain, multi-tentacled monster.
 The developers who had built it had all moved on to other jobs.
 The CMS was only compatible with a particular version of Firefox.
 And when the back end eventually developed a persistent, untraceable memory leak it was clearly time for a change.